 What You Should Know Before You Use RiffLink - Usage Tips and Known Issues

-- If you haven't already, click here to learn how to Create & Edit Your RiffWorld Profile.
+- Learn how to Create & Edit Your RiffWorld Profile.

-- If you haven't already, click here to learn how to RiffCast songs to RiffWorld.
+- Learn how to RiffCast songs to RiffWorld.

-- RiffLink requires RiffWorks T4 v2.6.6 (free) or RiffWorks Standard v2.6.6 ($129), a RiffLink membership, a reliable broadband internet connection (DSL or Cable), a modern computer with at least 4GB RAM, and an understanding of these usage tips.
+- RiffLink requires RiffWorks T4 v2.6.7 (free) or RiffWorks Standard v2.6.7 ($49), a RiffLink membership, a reliable broadband internet connection (DSL or Cable), a modern computer with at least 4GB RAM, and an understanding of these usage tips.

 - It can take a few minutes to load a RiffLink collab in RiffWorks, so allow 5 - 10 minutes for it to load depending on the size of the song.
 Reloading it will just take longer.

 - Do not mute all the tracks or change a lot of settings on someone else's collab because that mutes tracks and changes settings for the others as well, and that may frustrate them.
 Start by only adding a few simple riffs to what's there until you get a feel for how RiffLink works.
 If you'd rather start with a fresh RiffLink, start a fresh collab.
 RiffLink etiquette forum post

 - To speed loading time, delete layers you record that are not being used or that you aren't happy with.

 - Keep RiffWorks effects to a minimum.
 More effects means slower performance and slower loading times.
 Remember that other RiffLink users might not have slower computers than yours.